Peter Hudson

-Some sources list Hudson as playing 107 games and kicking 769 goals for Glenorchy for a TANFL total of 185 games and 1,147 goals, and a career total of 314 games and 1,875 goals.
-These discrepancies arise from the TANFL including goals scored in intrastate matches representing the TANFL in TANFL player's career statistics at that time, a ruling that was later rescinded.
+Some sources list Hudson as playing 92 games and kicking 460 goals for New Norfolk, and playing 93 games and kicking 687 goals for Glenorchy, for a TANFL total of 185 games and 1147 goals, and a career total of 314 games and 1874 goals.
+These discrepancies arise from the TANFL including games played and goals scored in intrastate matches representing the TANFL in TANFL players' premiership career statistics at that time, a ruling that was later rescinded.

+Hudson also kicked 135 goals - 92 for Tasmania and 43 for Victoria - in 27 interstate football matches - 19 for Tasmania and eight for Victoria - and kicked 153 goals in 26 intrastate matches for the TANFL, as well as 182 goals in 33 night series matches - 63 goals for Hawthorn in 14 matches, ten goals for Tasmania in two matches, and 109 goals for Glenorchy in 17 matches.
+Hudson also played four International Rules matches on the 1968 Australian World Football Tour.

-If the Tasmanian competitions, representative and night series games are considered, Hudson played an overall total of 372 matches and kicked 2,191 goals – an average of 5.89 goals a game over his entire career – making him the highest goalkicker in elite Australian rules football history.
+If these are considered, Hudson played a total of 378 career senior games and kicked 2191 senior career goals – an average of 5.8 goals a game over his entire career.

+Hudson also kicked 120 goals in 19 matches for Upper Derwent (where his father Robert was the playing coach) in the Southern DFL in 1962, and kicked 10 goals in an interleague match for the Southern DFL: if this is also considered, then Hudson played a total of 398 overall career games and kicked 2321 overall career goals.

 Hudson also experienced success as a coach during and after his playing days, leading Glenorchy to a TANFL premiership as playing coach and later coaching Hobart to successive finals appearances.
-He also became a respected club administrator, serving as CEO at and during the 1990s.
+He also was CEO at and during the 1990s.